awenine/gifGrid/README.md

 # gifGrid

-A basic app for searching a location API and displaying map data for each location.
+A search app for displaying themed GIFs (from the GIPHY API) in a grid layout.
 A deployed version of this app is available here:
 [gifGrid online](...)